 - Why did Mr Thompson think that he could not keep Dusty himself?
 Why did he change his mind?

 - What impact did the Great War have on the lives of Mr Thompson and Billy?

-- Chapter Eight is called 'Things Like this Don't Happen!'
+- Chapter 8 is called ‘Things Like this Don’t Happen!’
 What does this phrase mean and why is it used?

 - Ask your students to develop a storyboard for One Perfect Day.
-Students should draw boxed pictures, like a strip cartoon, that indicate the key events in the story.
+Students can draw boxed pictures, like a strip cartoon, that indicate the key events in the story.

 - Coincidence plays a major part in this story.
-Discuss 'coincidence' as a class, and then conduct a think, pair, share activity.
-Students should think of a coincidence that has happened in their lives, they should talk about it as a pair, then the pair should be given an opportunity to share their stories with the class (or a larger group).
+Discuss ‘coincidence’ as a class, and then conduct a think, pair, share activity.
+Students can think of a coincidence that has happened in their lives, they can talk about it as a pair, then the pair can be given an opportunity to share their stories with the class (or a larger group).

 - Ask students to research and write a report on the history of Old Parliament House.
-Students may wish to use the Old Parliament House website (eg the online exhibition and floor plan) at oph.gov.au
+Students may wish to use the Old Parliament House website (for example, the online exhibition and floor plan).

 ISBN 1 876944 40 4